Anna Mooney Burch

 Anna Elizabeth Mooney, also known by her married name Anna Burch or Anna Mooney Burch, (c.
 1862 – died 24 January 1905) was an American soprano.
-She was a well known concert singer in oratorios during the 1880s and 1890s.
+She was a well-known concert singer in oratorios during the 1880s and 1890s.
 She was also a prominent singer in churches in New York City.

 Early life and education

-Born Anna Elizabeth Mooney, sources disagree on the location of her birth with various publications stating she was born in either Brooklyn, New York, Hyde Park, New York, or Fishkill, New York.
+Born Anna Elizabeth Mooney, sources disagree on the location of her birth with various publications stating she was born in either Brooklyn, Hyde Park, or Fishkill, New York.
 She was the fourth daughter of James and Anna Mooney, and grew up in the Eastern District of Brooklyn.
 She studied singing in New York City with Achille Errani.
-By January 1885 she was working as a singer at St. Paul's Methodist Episcopal Church in Manhatten (then located at Fourth Avenue and 22nd Street; now Church of St. Paul and St. Andrew).
+By January 1885 she was working as a singer at St. Paul's Methodist Episcopal Church in Manhattan (then located at Fourth Avenue and 22nd Street; now Church of St. Paul and St. Andrew).
 She left that post the following April at the time she left the United States for England to pursue studies in music.
 There she was a pupil of Achille Rivarde.